Bury, Curtis and Kennedy

 Bury, Curtis and Kennedy was a steam locomotive manufacturer in Liverpool, England.

 Edward Bury established the works in 1826, under the name Edward Bury and Company.
 He employed James Kennedy as foreman; Kennedy later became a partner.
 About 1828, the firm moved to bigger premises in Love Lane, Liverpool, known as the Clarence Foundry.

 Locomotives

 Their first engine was built in 1830.
 Called Dreadnought, it ran on the Liverpool and Manchester Railway.
-It was objected to because it was on six wheels and was sold to the Bolton & Leigh Railway.
+It was objected to because it was on six wheels and was sold to the Bolton and Leigh Railway.
 The second, the four-coupled Liverpool, later in 1830, used a cranked driving axle, and was also objected to (by George Stephenson) because the 6 ft diameter wheels were too big.